wolearyc/wic_C/readme.md

 Summary
 -------
-Wic is a simple 2D game engine for Mac OSX written in C and distributed as a standalone static library.
-It is currently under development by Will  O'Leary.
-You can download files, read documentation, and submit bug reports at wic's [github repository](https://github.com/wolearyc/wic).

-Wic was built with the following design goals in mind:
+Wic is a 2D game engine for Mac OSX written in C and distributed as a standalone static library.
+I am building Wic with the following design goals in mind:
 * simplicity
-* extendability
+* extensibility
-* effective and robust error reporting
+* robust and easy error reporting
-* effective documentation
+* detailed documentation
 * library-wide consistency
 * flexibility in memory management

+You can download files, read documentation, and submit bug reports at wic's [github repository](https://github.com/wolearyc/wic).

 Enjoy!